-If you would love to buy art but dont know how to go about it check out our guide for all you need to know.
+If you would love to buy art from an established gallery or from a smaller dealer and you dont know how to go about it, then check out our quick guide to give you the key points you need to know.

 If you have spotted a painting, print or any other form of art (i.e. an installation or sculpture) in an art gallery, you may need a few tips to help you with the buying process.